humhub/documentation/docs/about/humhub.md

 ## Limitations

 This section gives you some insights about current limitations of the HumHub platform.
-The following issues are listed here, since they are frequently requested and may are part of your platform requirements.
+The following issues are listed here, since they are frequently requested and may be part of your platform requirements.
 The revision of below issues may be part of a future release, but are not planned in near future and some of them would require major changes in the core software.